When businesses buy social media management, they often expect content output. That is understandable, but it is not enough.

 What businesses should not expect

-Social media management should not be treated like a guaranteed enquiry machine.
+Social media management should not be treated like an automatic enquiry machine.

 Management creates: